adlnet/xAPI-Spec/xAPI.md

 The bookmarklet MAY be provided by the LRS to track a specific user for behavior analytics.

-Therefore the LRS URL, authentication, and actor information is hard coded into the bookmarklet.
+Therefore the LRS URL, authentication, and Actor information is hard coded into the bookmarklet.
 Note that since the authorization token must be included in the bookmarklet, the LRS should provide a token with limited privileges, Ideally the token should enable the storage of self-reported learning